AutoPackAI/beebot/docs/architecture.md

 BeeBot is an Autonomous AI Assistant is designed to perform a range of tasks autonomously, taking high-level instructions from human users and transforming them into actions which are then performed.
 BeeBot's capabilities are based on the underlying components: Planner, Decider, Executor, and Body.
-These components work in unison, each fulfilling its part in a state machine-driven process.
+These components work in sequence in a state machine, described below.

 ## Major Components